Warning

 The client may open upload and download in any order, either one starts a session.
 However, eventually GET needs to be opened (current deadline is hardcoded to 30 seconds) If not, the session will be terminated.

 3. The GET request is kept open until the tunneled connection has to be terminated.
 Either server or client can close.
-How this actually works depends on the HTTP version.

 Recommendations: